conda/conda/docs/source/dev-guide/writing-tests/debugging-with-vscode.md

     > /Users/dholth/prog/conda/devenv/Darwin/arm64/envs/devenv-3.10-c`, plus
     > `/bin/conda`, so the full setting is `"python.condaPath":
     > "/Users/dholth/prog/conda/devenv/Darwin/arm64/envs/devenv-3.10-c/bin/conda",`
-6. Press the Erlenmeyer flask "Testing" icon in the VSCode toolbar.
-Click on `Refresh Tests`.
+6. Press the Erlenmeyer flask 'Testing' icon in the VSCode toolbar.
+If necessary, click 'Configure Tests', then choose "pytest" as your framework and "Root directory" as your test directory.
+    > To reconfigure your tests, use the Command Palette to search for "Python: Configure Tests".
+7. Click on 'Refresh Tests' at the top of the Testing editor.
 You should see a long list of tests.
-7. Press 'Run Test', or 'Debug Test' for the test(s) you would like to examine.
+8. Press 'Run Test', or 'Debug Test' for the test(s) you would like to examine.
-8. Remember to comment out `// "python.condaPath":` with `//` when you are not
+9. Remember to comment out `// "python.condaPath":` with `//` when you are not
    debugging conda; normal `VSCode` usage should run the normal `conda`.

 See also [VSCode's documentation for its Python